lukaszcz/coqhammer/README.md

 * `ctrs: <ind-list>`

-  Try using constructors of given inductive types.
+  Try using constructors of listed inductive types.
 Default: `ctrs: *`.

   This does not affect constructors of the inductive types representing logical connectives.
 Use `ctrs: never` to prevent using